AmbiqAI/neuralSPOT/README.md

 May be easier to do recursive with the ideas listed above.

 I want customers to be able to link this in easily.
 NS should export a linkable library with limited set of API headers ('make neuralspot' creates a standalone NS directory).

+# More Ideas
+OK, everything is working!
+I even re-factored the code to have a consistent pattern.

+Next step: get NS to install as a 'nest' for arbitrary AI projects.
+Something like

+make install

+It would create a new directory with an example makefile and a stub main().

+make install-audio
+make install-all
+make install-tf
+etc.